dotnet/runtime/src/setup/Documentation/design-docs/additional-deps.md

 Where "found" means the version that is being used at run time including roll-forward.
 For example, if an app requests `2.1.0` of `Microsoft.NETCore.App` in its runtimeconfig.json, but we actually found and are using `2.2.1` (because there were no "compatible" versions installed from 2.1.0 to 2.2.0), then look for the deps folder `shared/Microsoft.NETCore.App/2.1.1` first.

 2) If the `found_framework_version` folder does not exist, find the next closest by going "backwards" in versioning
-3) The next closest version includes patch version (major.minor.patch) only if `applyPatches` is true

-The `applyPatches` option can only be specified in the runtimeconfig.json file (for app and frameworks).
-It is true by default and rare to have it set to `false`.
-If `false` it implies that the application want a stable, idempotent environment, so it makes sense to acknowledge that for additional-deps scenarios.

-4) The next closest version only includes a lower minor or major if enabled by "roll-forward-by-no-candidate-fx"
+3) The next closest version only includes a lower minor or major if enabled by "roll-forward-by-no-candidate-fx"

 The "roll-forward-by-no-candidate-fx" option has values (0=off, 1=minor, 2=minor\major) and is specified by:
 - `%DOTNET_ROLL_FORWARD_ON_NO_CANDIDATE_FX%` environment variable